intel/QAT_Engine/README.md

 QAT OpenSSL\* Engine should be compiled to use the qat_contig_mem component instead of the USDM memory driver above.

-Building and loading the qat_contig_mem driver assumming:
+Building and loading the qat_contig_mem driver assuming:

 * The Intel&reg; QAT OpenSSL\* Engine was cloned to its own location at the root of the drive: `/`.